Kianoush-h/Sales-Analysis-Template-EDA/README.md

 * Discovering transaction_date column
 * Extract some information such as year , month and day
 * see number of transaction in each month
+* see number of transaction in each day of week

 ## Visualizition Analysis